AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/understand-content-fragments-and-experience-fragments.md

 level: Beginner
 exl-id: ccbc68d1-a83e-4092-9a49-53c56c14483e
 ---
-# Understand Content Fragments and Experience Fragments
+# Content Fragments and Experience Fragments

  Adobe Experience Manager's Content Fragments and Experience Fragments may seem similar on the surface, but each play key roles in different use cases.
 Learn how Content Fragments and Experience Fragments are similar, different, and when and how to use each.

-## Content Fragments and Experience Fragments comparison
+## Comparison

 <table>
 <tbody><tr><td><strong> </strong></td>